MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/implement-hvci-compatible-code.md

 ---
-title: Implement memory integrity compatible code
+title: Implement Memory Integrity Compatible Code
 description: Follow these steps to use to evaluate memory integrity driver compatibility of your driver code. ms.date: 07/20/2022
 ---